Pages

 The next day, I drove to another store nearby and helped do the same thing with their liquidation.

 What an inauspicious way for the revered Jas.
 K. Wilson legacy to end.
 Not that being a clothing salesperson would ever have been my dream job.
-Looking back, however, it's been the longest single period of employment I've had in my life.
+And it wasn't a waste.
+I never earned much, but what I did earn got me through college.
+I learned a certain amount of tenacity, the satisfaction one can get from simple hard work, and how to think on my feet.

 Some Things Don't Go Out of Fashion

 One of the elderly gentlemen with whom I had the privilege of working, Coy Garrison, would repeat himself often, and was just as hard of hearing as the younger Mr. M. He also didn't see very well, despite his extraordinarily thick glasses.
-Even after a customer would make a decision on, say, a shirt and matching tie, Coy would linger beneath a nearby light bulb, straining to check and see if the two items really did go together.
+Even after a customer would make a decision on, say, a shirt and matching tie, Coy would linger beneath a nearby light, straining to check and see if the two items really did go together.

-Because of his age, Coy assumed the position of elder statesman on our sales floor, and when business was slow (and even when it wasn't), he'd often hold court along the dress shirt wall, with its white stucco arches, and rows and rows of glass display cubes, sharing bits of wisdom from years in the business.
+Because of his age, Coy assumed the position of elder statesman on our sales floor, and when business was slow (and even when it wasn't), he'd hold court along the dress shirt wall, with its white stucco arches, and rows and rows of glass display cubes, sharing bits of wisdom from his years in the business.

 Maybe not the most profound words anybody's ever said.